“That man is really successful.” We usually say this to mean that he has a lot of money, or a fancy car, or a house.

 We do not usually say that someone living in a tiny flat in London has made a great success of his life.

 How do we really measure success?
 Is it by the job we have or the trainers we wear?

 It is the custom in the West that whenever a funeral takes place, someone usually stands up and says “a few words” about the person who has died.

 At these speeches, though, no one says how many pairs of shoes the man had when he was alive.

 What is usually said is that he was a good husband and father, or that he was loyal to his friends and honest at work.

 It is sometimes very hard to avoid following this agenda when everything around us is telling us to do so, but we try.

 We must, for example, pray five times a day.
-We must fast during the month of Ramadan and pay zakah, the money due to the poor if we are able to do so.
+We must fast during the month of Ramadan and pay zakah, the money due to the poor, if we are able to do so.

-We do not do them for personal gain, but for the sake of Allah alone.
-Without these basic things in our lives, we cannot really call ourselves Muslim.
+We do not do them for personal gain but for the sake of Allah alone.
+Without these basic things in our lives, we cannot really call ourselves Muslims.

 In talking about success in life, however, it might be tempting to give advice about which courses to take in school or college.

-It might even be tempting to advise on how to clinch a business deal or secure promotion at work.
+It might even be tempting to advise on how to clinch a business deal or secure a promotion at work.

 Of course, being Muslim means that we should be the best we can be at all times, so preparing well for interviews, dressing well, and speaking politely and with confidence should be a natural part of how we behave.

 But if we do not achieve these things, it is not the end of the world.
 They are important, but they are not that important.

 The way we behave and the way we speak tells others far more about Islam than our speeches about the faith can ever do.

 What’s Expected of Us